Ski equipment - the basics.

 -Experienced skiers may prefer slightly longer or shorter.
 Remember that poles will feel shorter when standing on skis and with pole tips sunk into the snow.

 -If you’re going to use just one pair, pick classic length.
-(Local stores sell adjustable-length poles, which are heavier and can collapse while skiing if you don't tighten them frequently.
+(Some stores sell adjustable-length poles, which are heavier and can collapse while skiing if you don't tighten them frequently.
 Buyer beware!)

 All skiers can use 1 pair of combi boots – skate/classic boots with sturdy lateral ankle support (for older kids these have a hinged plastic ankle cuff, for younger are generally stiff high-top boots without a cuff).
 Older skiers serious about racing will eventually get different skate and classic boots, but not necessary for BKL.
 Thanks to recent boot/binding innovations, a few things to pay attention to:

 • Make sure your boots are compatible with your bindings!
 There are 2 binding systems:

-- NNN (“New Nordic Norm”) is what most kids in the club have and is becoming the standard for most new equipment.
+- NNN (“New Nordic Norm”) is what most kids in the club have and is the standard for virtually all new equipment .
 Compatible boots: Alpina, Rossignol, Madshus, (newer) Fisher and Salomon Prolink.
 Compatible binding systems - NNN, Turnamic, Salomon Prolink.